The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Backed by the U.S. Department of Agriculture, USDA home loans are available to borrowers in certain rural areas.
+Guaranteed by the U.S. Department of Agriculture, USDA home loans are available to borrowers in certain rural areas.
 If you’re in an eligible area, you could qualify for this special no-down payment mortgage, provided your income falls within the program’s criteria.
-Here’s how to know if you’re eligible, and how to apply.

 How do USDA loan programs work?